 SaaS and Big Data are like peas in a pod–the two have grown side-by-side, to the benefit of consumers.

 Businesses have more information on their customers than ever before.
 We generate a mind-boggling 2.5 quintillion bytes of data every single day, with businesses compiling significant amounts of data on their customers.

 The question is how to process the data and how to build up the infrastructure necessary to handle the data.
 This is where SaaS comes in.

 Many small and mid-size businesses need data and have the means to collect it, but they don’t have the means or resources to analyze and leverage it.
-SaaS makes it possible to handle that data efficiently while still providing a solution that’s feasible for non-Fortune 500s.
+Regardless of industry, whether in construction, flooring samples, oil and gas, or beyond, SaaS makes it possible to handle that data efficiently while still providing a solution that’s feasible for non-Fortune 500s.